finitelycraig/oracleofdelphibot/README.md

 - [x] Include a mapping from alternative item names to proper item names
 - [ ] Include a price ID helper command, like `!idwand 100`
 - [ ] Write a better running it yourself section
+- [ ] Add selling price to price ID, and adjust priceID for price ident table for nh36x

 [the bot's channel]: https://twitch.tv/oracleofdeplhibot